TylerRector/Lean-Proof-of-Exact-DNA-Alignment-Correctness/README.md

 - Wagner–Fischer string edit distance
   <https://dl.acm.org/doi/10.1145/321796.321811>

 The contribution here is not a new recurrence.
-It is a compact machine-checked proof of the recurrence, traceback, path cost, and optimality theorem.
+It is a machine-checked proof of the recurrence, traceback, path cost, and optimality theorem.

 ## Verification